 Who can apply?

-Startups, spin-offs and all young companies (<2 years of incorporation) with proposals to utilize CERN technology or competence, or encountering technological problems that can potentially be solved with the help of CERN’s experts, are invited to participate.
+Startups, spin-offs and young companies with proposals to utilize CERN technology or competence, or encountering technological problems that can potentially be solved with the help of CERN’s experts, are invited to participate.

 During the selection process, CERN will review the extent that CERN Technology is being utilised.
 Participants may be given the opportunity to visit CERN and learn more about the available technologies.